 In this section

-The Rural Pathway Program application will be open on a rolling basis from July 1, 2022 through May 1, 2023.
+The Rural Pathway Program application is open on a rolling basis from July 1, 2022 through May 1, 2023.

 The purpose of the Rural Pathway Program is to support the development and implementation of tourism projects throughout New Mexico.